Three thoughts as training camps open around the NFL:

 One thing that might happen: We might see a resurgence from the 34-year-old Johnson in training camp.
 But he cannot be as bad as the player we saw last year with the New England Patriots.
 Johnson, who recently changed back to his birth name, never fit the system in New England and recorded just 15 catches.
 He still might be Miami’s most dynamic receiver entering his 12th season.
 Perhaps that’s more of an indictment of Miami’s receivers.

 One thing we won't see: Ryan Tannehill will not be a factor in Miami’s quarterback competition.
-It’s being billed as a three-way race, but Tannehill is a long shot.
-David Garrard and Matt Moore are the two legitimate quarterbacks battling for Miami’s starting job.
+It’s being billed as a three-way race for the starting job, but Tannehill is a long shot.
+David Garrard and Matt Moore are the two legitimate quarterbacks battling for Miami’s starting job in Week 1.
 Both veterans have looked far ahead of the rookie Tannehill in offseason workouts.